Everything You Need to Know About Denim Care

 Personally, I tend to be pretty messy, so I usually base my washes around whenever I spill a little beer on ‘em or experience the collateral damage of scarfing down a burrito in five minutes flat.
 But if you’re on the neater side, washing your jeans every month or two (depending on how often you’re wearing them and what you’re doing in them) is a good general guideline.

 There are two methods I suggest for washing your jeans.
 The first is hand washing, which is good if you’re obsessive about the process (or if you don’t have direct access to a washing machine).
 The second, machine washing, is a bit more straightforward.
 We’ll walk you through both.

 Fill the bath or five-gallon utility bucket with cold water deep enough to fully cover your jeans.
 You may need to push the jeans down a few times to remove any air pockets and keep them from floating on the surface.
-Add a capful of the natural soap of your choice (we’re big fans of Juniper Ridge or Dr. Bronner’s), and let your jeans soak for an hour or so, flipping them over and agitating by hand every 15 to 20 minutes.
+Add a capful of the natural soap of your choice (we’re big fans of Dr. Bronner’s), and let your jeans soak for an hour or so, flipping them over and agitating by hand every 15 to 20 minutes.
 Drain the water, then give your jeans a rinse in clean, cold water to remove any soap residue.
 (Note: If you use your bathtub for this, it’ll definitely be left with some indigo stains, which is a great opportunity to clean it afterward and score some points with whomever you live with.)